GregUtas/robust-services-core/docs/RSC-Trap-Recovery.md

   1. file name in [_output_](/output) directory
   1. file name in [_input_](/input) directory
-  1. causes stack overflow rethrowing exceptions (release build only)
+  1. causes stack overflow by rethrowing exceptions (release build only)
-  1. causes infinite loop dividing by zero
+  1. causes infinite loop that divides by zero
-  1. causes stack overflow rethrowing exceptions
+  1. causes stack overflow by rethrowing exceptions
-  1. causes stack overflow rethrowing exceptions
+  1. causes stack overflow by rethrowing exceptions
   1. not killed; WSL does not appear to forward ctrl-C to Linux console
-  1. causes infinite loop rethrowing exceptions
+  1. causes infinite loop that rethrows exceptions
-  1. causes stack overflow rethrowing exceptions
+  1. causes stack overflow by rethrowing exceptions